Alumni

 Program Manager at NC A&T Transportation Institute

-Alumnus of English MA concentration in Literature, Medicine, and Culture (2019)
+MA in English with concentration in Literature, Medicine, and Culture from UNC (2019)

 Former HHIVE Lab Coordinator & Website Designer and Communicator